 where in the last equivalence we consider a lattice in the LD phase ($\rho = \alpha/\varepsilon$).
-We then compute the mean lifespan $\tau_c$ of the clogged regime following a numerical approach.
-This timescale can be smaller or comparable to the time necessary to reach an equilibrium distribution of the paused particle fraction $f_p$ given in Eq.~(\ref{eq:fraction_paused_particle}), and for this reason writing a closed form for $\tau_c$ is cumbersome.
-Thus, after the first pausing event leading to the formation of the extensive cluster, other particles can become paused, slowing down the restoration of the pause-free regime.
-Eventually, the clogged regime will disappear when all particles will successively re-become active and exit the lattice together with the particles that were blocked behind them.
+We then compute the mean lifespan $\tau_p$ of the paused state following a numerical approach.
+This timescale can be smaller or comparable to the time necessary to reach an equilibrium distribution of the paused particle fraction $f_p$ given in Eq.~(\ref{eq:fraction_paused_particle}), and for this reason writing a closed form for $\tau_p$ is cumbersome.
+Thus, after the first pausing event leading to the formation of the extensive cluster, other particles can become paused, slowing down the restoration of the unpaused.
+Eventually, the paused state will disappear when all particles will successively re-become active and exit the lattice together with the particles that were blocked behind them.
 The silent assumption behind our reasoning is that active particles which are not trapped in the cluster will exit the lattice without becoming paused again.

-To develop our numerical method we first compute the time dependence of $f_p$ starting from a situation in which all particles are active:
+To develop our numerical method we first compute the time dependence of $f_p$ starting from a situation in which all particles in the cluster are active:

-which asymptotically reaches the steady-state probability $f_p = \frac{k_+}{k_++k_-}$.
+which asymptotically reaches the steady-state probability $f_p = \frac{k_p}{k_p+k_u}$.
 At a given time $t$, the mean number $d_t$ of particles `trapped' between the first and the second rightmost paused particles can be computed as the mean number of failures in a sequence of independent and identically distributed Bernoulli trials before another particle is found paused (success).
-This is computed as the average of a negative binomial distribution with rate of success $f_p(t)$ [Eq.~(\ref{time_dip_prob}], giving
+This is computed as the average of a negative binomial distribution with rate of success $f_p(t)$ (Eq.~(\ref{time_dip_prob}), giving